augelloantonio/travel-around-milestone/README.md

 - Add new sections to city page like "Suggested Food";
 - Add filtered search for country and description;
 - Add a privacy policy page declarations according to GDPR (General Data Protection Regulation) for the launch;
-- Add a button in edit city to delete elements already contained in the database.
+- Add a button in edit city to delete elements already contained in the database;
+- Add a better and filtered search tab.

 ## Technologies Used